Brad Green (footballer)

 Brad Green (born 13 March 1981) is a former Australian rules football player and current executive.
 He played for 13 seasons with the Melbourne Football Club in the Australian Football League (AFL).
 Drafted with the 19th selection in the 1999 AFL draft, Green played in a losing Grand Final in his first season.
 In 2010 he won the club's best and fairest award and was the club's leading goalkicker, with many commentators stating he was unlucky to miss out on All-Australian selection.
 Green was named Melbourne's captain for the next season, but the appointment was short-lived as he held the position for only one year.
 He also represented the Australian International rules football team in 2004, 2010 and 2011, captaining the side in 2011.

 Green was an assistant coach at the Carlton Football Club from 2013 to 2015.
 He then served as an assistant at North Melbourne through 2017.

-As of 6 September 2024, Green serves as President of the Melbourne Football Club.
+On 6 September 2024, Green became President of the Melbourne Football Club.
+At the end of the 2025 AFL season, Green stepped down as president and shifted to the role of Vice President of Melbourne Football Club.